Christopher Rice: Early life and education

-Sexuality and its role in work
+Career

-Rice is gay and his works consist of descriptions of contemporary American life for the gay male.
+Some of Rice's works contain descriptions of contemporary American life for the gay male.
 When asked in 2002 about "being pegged a 'gay writer'", he replied:

-Nonetheless, Rice is proud of the reaction of the gay community to his writing, explaining "it was incredibly rewarding when I got a huge positive response from the character Stephen in A Density of Souls.
+Rice is proud of the reaction of the gay community to his writing, explaining "it was incredibly rewarding when I got a huge positive response from the character Stephen in A Density of Souls.
 More than a thousand young gay men contacted me and said that I captured what it was like for them going through those years.
 That means everything to me."

-Work
+Early Novels

 In December 1998, Anne Rice had a medical crisis and nearly died when she fell into a diabetic coma.
 Her son Christopher wrote his first novel, A Density of Souls, upon returning home to New Orleans during her recuperation.
 Published the following year, Souls generated buzz in the gay and mainstream press, and became a New York Times Best Seller.
 His second novel, The Snow Garden received a Lambda Literary Award for Best Gay Men's Mystery.
 For many years, Rice wrote a regular column for the LGBT-related biweekly news magazine The Advocate called "Coastal Disturbances," in which he discussed various topics.

+Supernatural Horror

 Early in his career, Rice distinguished himself by saying that unlike his famous mother, he did not write horror novels, instead considering his books to be thrillers.
 However, as years went by, Rice became more comfortable experimenting in different genres, exploring his own version of the supernatural with works such as The Heavens Rise, published in 2013, and The Vines.
-Both of these novels met with critical acclaim, and each were nominated for the Bram Stoker Award for Superior Achievement in a Novel but lost to Dr. Sleep by Stephen King and Blood Kin by Steve Rasnic Tem, in their respective years.
+Both of these novels were met with critical acclaim, and each was nominated for the Bram Stoker Award for Superior Achievement in a Novel, but they lost to Dr. Sleep by Stephen King and Blood Kin by Steve Rasnic Tem, in their respective years.
 On the publication of The Heavens Rise in 2013, Rice told The Advocate magazine that part of his motivation for writing the novel came from a desire to tell a New Orleans-set story with a more sympathetic ensemble of characters than the one featured in his debut, A Density of Souls.
 "I said my first novel put the city through such hell, both figuratively and literally, at least certain neighborhoods.
 But honestly, what happened to me is that I grew up.
 And I saw my perspective on the city and some of its communities in A Density of Souls to be youthful and unforgiving.
 And I had a desire to back and write a kinder, gentler New Orleans story, which, because I'm a Rice, turned into a horror novel."